 This intervention is central to the improvement of Water Resource Management and Supply by addressing water losses in the supply system.
-A Provincial Forum to address Water Conservation and Demand Management is also being proposed as a part of this intervention.
+A Provincial Forum to address Water Conservation and Demand Management is also a proposed as a part of this intervention that has already been initiated.
+13 of the 14 WSAs now have a 5 year WC/WDM Master Plan, which is a critical step forward in the reduction of NRW and water consumption in the province.